-- d) If after the Referee has signalled a penalty but before the whistle has been blown the puck shall enter the goal of the non-offending team as the direct result of the action of a player of that team, the goal shall be allowed and the penalty signalled shall be imposed in the normal manner. - e) If when a team is "short-handed" by reason of one or more Minor or Bench Minor Penalties, the Referee signals a further Minor Penalty against the "short-handed" team and a goal is scored by the non-offending side before the whistle is blown, then the delayed penalty shall be served

-- and the first of the Minor Penalties already being served shall automatically terminate under Rule 6.2.1. - f) Should the same offending player commit other fouls on the same play either before or after the Referee has blown a whistle, the offending player shall serve such penalties consecutively.
-If a team has a Delayed Minor Penalty and that team is scored upon during the delayed penalty, the penalty shall not be assessed, but it shall be recorded on the Official Score Sheet and count in the offending player's penalty total.
+- c) If the penalty to be imposed is a Minor Penalty, and a goal is scored on the play by the nonoffending team the Minor Penalty shall not be imposed, but Major and Match Penalties shall be imposed in the normal manner regardless of whether a goal is scored or not.
+(The penalty shall be recorded by the scorekeeper). - d) If after the Referee has signalled a penalty but before the whistle has been blown the puck shall enter the goal of the non-offending team as the direct result of the action of a player of that team, the goal shall be allowed and the penalty signalled shall be imposed in the normal manner. - e) Should the same offending player commit other fouls on the same play either before or after the Referee has blown a whistle, the offending player shall serve such penalties consecutively. - f) If a team has a Delayed Minor Penalty and that team is scored upon during the delayed penalty, the penalty shall not be assessed, but it shall be recorded on the Official Score Sheet and count in the offending player's penalty total.
 If the Delayed Penalty is Major, then that penalty will be assessed.